DANS-KNAW/dans-datastation-architecture/docs/data-vault.md

 Some scenarios where a dataset version is exported multiple times are:

 * The dataset was updated in the Data Station without creating a new version.
-This can be done by a superuser an is known as "updatecurrent".
+This can be done by a superuser and is known as "updatecurrent".
 A new Dataset
   Version Export will be created and therefore a new OCFL Object Version will be created as well.
 The Data Station version history, however, will **not** display an additional version.
 * Repackaging of one or all of the Dataset Version Exports.
 Currently, the DVEs are store in a [bag]{:target=_blank} that complies with recommendations